LR1130, AG10, 389, 390 Battery Equivalents and Replacement

 AG10 battery can fit the battery compartment intended for the LR44 battery, but loose contacts (if any) will prevent reliable operation.
 Also, AG10 has a lower capacity and drain currents than the LR44 battery.

-For more sensitive applications like wristwatches, calculators, and similar, SR1130 (or SR54, SR1131, SG10, 189, 387, 389, 390, etc.) batteries are recommended due to the larger capacity, more stable voltage, and longer shelf life.
+For more sensitive applications like wristwatches, calculators, medical devices, and similar, SR1130 (or SR54, SR1131, SG10, 189, 387, 389, 390, etc.) batteries are recommended due to the larger capacity, more stable voltage, and longer shelf life.
+Most common small electronics such as laser pointers should work well with this battery especially when purchasing them in packs.

 Some of the most popular models include (Amazon links, the links open in the new windows):